Strategy Lifecycle

 if tick_in_bar == 3:

-If you only need bar-close decisions, you can ignore
+If you only need bar-close decisions in backtest, you can ignore

 on_tickentirely and put your logic inon_bar.